near/docs/docs/5.tutorials/examples/hello-near.md

 You have two options to start Hello NEAR.
 The first and recommended is to use the app through Gitpod (a web-based interactive environment).
 The second option is to start the project locally by using `create-near-app`, our node-based utility.

-### Gitpod
+#### Gitpod
+Both our Rust and Assemblyscript implementation are available in gitpod.
+When selecting one, a new tab will open in your browser with a web-based IDE.
+Give it a minute to compile and deploy the contract, and then a frontend will pop-up for you to interact with the app (make sure the pop-up window is not blocked).

 | 🦀 - Rust                                                                                                                                                           | 🚀 - AssemblyScript                                                                                                                                                 |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | <a href="https://gitpod.io/#https://github.com/near-examples/hello-near-rs.git"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod" /></a> | <a href="https://gitpod.io/#https://github.com/near-examples/hello-near-as.git"><img src="https://gitpod.io/button/open-in-gitpod.svg" alt="Open in Gitpod" /></a> |

-A new browser window will open automatically with the code, give it a minute and the frontend will pop-up (make sure the pop-up window is not blocked).

-### Create Near App (node)
+#### Create Near App (node)
+Hello NEAR can be created locally with the help of `create-near-app`.
+Follow the snippet bellow to create a local project, **compile** and **deploy** it in the `testnet` network.
+When done, a browser window should open.

 <Tabs className="language-tabs" groupId="code-tabs">
   <TabItem value={0} label="🦀 - Rust">